mui/mui-x/docs/data/charts/composition/composition.md

 </ChartContainer>
 ```

-In the following demo you can clip or not scatter and line plots.
+The following demo allows you to toggle clipping for scatter and line plots.
-Notice that the mark elements of the line are placed outside of the clip, and are rendered on top of the axes.
+Observe how line markers extend beyond the clip area, rendering on top of the axes.

 {{"demo": "LimitOverflow.js" }}